 In typical circumstances, determining alimony and childcare can be difficult, but it’s even more complex in military divorces.
 The courts consider military service for both spousal maintenance and childcare; and military divorce attorneys are uniquely skilled at helping their clients navigate the system.
-To learn more, read Charlotte Christian Law’s blog.
+To learn more, read The Law Offices of Charlotte Christian and Associates’s blog.

 What is alimony?

 Alimony is a payment that one spouse makes to the other after the marriage has ended.
 The money ensures that the receiving spouse has the same standard of living that they had before the divorce and the courts do not consider it a punishment to the paying spouse.

 Child support is the amount that the higher-earning spouse pays to the other for the child’s care.
 The court decides the amount based on the amount that both parents earn, the cost of raising the child, and any other necessary expenses.

 Child custody refers to how parents spend time with children, whether physical or legal, joint or shared.
 Physical custody determines where your children live and visitation schedules, while legal custody handles significant decision-making.

 While a civilian divorce takes a look at both salaries to decide alimony, military divorces are different.
 For instance, the court will not divide your Veterans’ Affairs disability compensation, combat-related special compensation, and most disability retired pay.

 However, the court may divide your pay for child support and alimony.
 The Uniformed Services Former Spouses’ Protection Act does require you to pay alimony.
 Still, it caps the amount to 50% of your disposable retired pay.

 Additionally, the military does have policies that require you to support your family after you separate in case you don’t have an agreement or court order.
 These policies are temporary, so we highly recommend seeking an attorney to help you with alimony.